 To buy, renew, reword, or trigger Mortgage Impairment Insurance independently of any insurance broker, company, or lobbyist: contact us.
 DeshCap is a Top Advisor for Mortgage Impairment worldwide.
-We contractually guarantee results including net cost for tailored coverage that we reword and trigger for best compliance and better protection.
+We contractually guarantee a lower net cost for coverage that we reword and trigger for best compliance and better protection.
 We can either manage the insurance procurement with brokers, or provide Management with analytics for their own implementation.

 Mortgage Impairment Definition

 It is the impairment of or default on a mortgage by the borrower or mortgagor.
 This includes protracted default or a delay in mortgage payments.
 The risks leading to the borrower defaulting on their mortgage can be financial or physical in nature.
 An example of a financial risk scenario is that of a borrower losing their job and being unable to pay their mortgage payments.
 An example of a physical risk scenario is that of a borrower not getting proper insurance on their home that was destroyed by wildfire, and as a result stopped paying their mortgage payments due to the financial burden incurred.

 It is a form of commercial insurance that can be bought by lenders, or mortgage servicers or holders, offering them protection for two main types of Operational Risk: